Classic English Scones with Raisins

-I can guarantee you that this is an authentic English Scone recipe.
-I used this recipe for 7 years when I worked in a British tea shop.
-I got the personal approval of the owner’s British mom for my Raisin Scones.
+I can guarantee this is an authentic English scone recipe.
+I used it for 7 years when I worked in a British tea shop, and I got the personal approval of the shop owner’s British mum.

-If you’re looking for a recipe for plain scones, you can follow this recipe and just leave out the raisins.
+If you’re looking for plain scones, just leave out the raisins.

 Ingredients